saturnlighting/literature-review/README.md

 <!-- Linear cycling infrastructure at ground level, such as cycle lanes, have received the bulk of research and policy attention in relation to investment in walking and cycling.
 However, localised treatments such as appropriate lighting and cycle parking can have a major impact on cyclability.
 There is much evidence suggesting darkness puts people off from cycling, and increases the risk of being involved in a collision whilst cycling.
 Appropriate road or path lighting can increase feelings of reassurance, make hazards more visible, and make the cyclist more visible to other road users.
 However, there is to date little evidence on the lighting interventions that work best, in combination with other measures.
 Lighting after dark has costs, both in terms of energy use and harmful ecological effects due to excess light pollution, raising the question: what is the optimal use of lighting to enable safe cycling uptake, at all times and in all seasons? -->

 Previous academic literature reviews have touched on elements of the relationship between cycling and lighting.
-For example, S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.
+For example, Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.
 Reynolds et al. (2009) reviewed the impact of transport infrastructure, including